na-na-hi/renget/archive/cixpvn93.md

 GPU-focused local client, the very first one.
 Stuck in a perpetual in-development stage and is missing a lot of newest features for loading models.
 UI2 is still in beta and has a lot of bugs.

 With this client, you need to use exl2 quants you can get from [Hugging Face](httpshttps://huggingface.co/).
 You need to download the whole folder from the repo and put it as the subfolder in KoboldAI/models.
 It's very important to include "tokenizer.json" file.
-For example, if you have 24GB of VRAM, you might want to get 3.5 bpw quants if you want to run a [Mixtral](https://huggingface.co/intervitens/BagelMIsteryTour-v2-8x7B-3.5bpw-h6-exl2-rpcal) finetune.
+For example, if you have 24GB of VRAM, you might want to get 3.5 bpw quants if you want to run a [Mixtral](https://huggingface.co/LoneStriker/Mixtral-8x7B-Holodeck-v1-3.5bpw-h6-exl2) finetune.
+Running GPU inference makes your prompt processing blazingly fast, but you won't get any significant gains on generation itself.
+Therefore, if you don't edit your context a lot, .gguf models and CPU inference remains the recommended option.

 ### [Text generation web UI](https://github.com/oobabooga/text-generation-webui)